-ISGlobal has appointed a list of people who have the necessary training and skills to support the victims in this process.
+ISGlobal has appointed a list of people who have the necessary training

 Their functions are:

 - Provide support to the person who complains to identify whether a behaviour can be susceptible or not to constituting any kind of harassment or conflict. - Facilitate information on the different options to directly solve the problem; facilitate information and advice on how to proceed. - Facilitate information on the channels of support and reference (medical, psychological, etc.). - Facilitate assistance to solve the problem.